Elsie19/Elsie19/docs/_posts/2025-11-29-rust-rules-and-guidelines.md

 ### Inherent Identity

 I coined this term to mean structs/enums that have bounds on them intentionally and thoughtfully.
-Whenever you see something like `Object<T: Trait>`, don't think of it like, "all `Object`s must constrain `T` to implement `Trait`", instead, it means, "`Object` is illogical without `T: Trait`".
-Because of this, the verbosity tradeoff of having a trait bound on every `impl` and method is ok, because every method in the object must assume those properties, for instance, think about the following English examples, then I will map that to Rust code:
+Whenever you see something like `Object<T: Trait>`, don't think of it like, "all `Object`s must constrain `T` to implement `Trait`", instead, it means, "`Object` is illogical without `T` having `Trait`".
+Because of this, the verbosity tradeoff of having a trait bound on every `impl` and method is okay, because every method in the object must assume those properties, for instance, think about the following English examples, then I will map that to Rust code:

 1. A four-sided circle.
 2. Inedible food.